• Skip to primary navigation

 • The broccoli.
 We used broccoli crowns for our pictures because that was what was available but we also love using the full head of broccoli.
 With the exception of the woody bottom, most of the stem can be used and is just as delicious as the crown.
 We prefer the broccoli to be on the softer side for pasta and broccoli soup, but if you prefer it to be on the firmer side, you can just reduce the boiling time.
 Be sure to reserve your broccoli water as you will most likely need it to loosen up the soup before serving.

 • The meatballs.
 These meatballs are fantastic but do take a little time to make.
-We recommend making the meatballs ahead of time and adding them to the soup when you're ready.
-In fact, we love these meatballs so much that we'll often double or triple the meatball recipe and make a bunch at a time, freezing some for use in chicken noodle soup, or with pasta and a simple marinara.
-If you prefer to use turkey, as we do in our Italian wedding soup, check out our turkey meatball recipe.
+We recommend making the meatballs ahead of time and adding them to the soup when you’re ready.
+In fact, we love these meatballs so much that we’ll often double or triple the meatball recipe and make a bunch at a time, freezing some for use in chicken noodle soup, or with pasta and a simple marinara.
+If you prefer to use turkey, check out our turkey meatball recipe

 • Forming the meatballs.
 Pictured above you'll see that we keep a bowl of water nearby whenever making meatballs.
 We find that dipping your hands in the water allows for an easier meatball-rolling experience as it prevents the meat mixture from sticking to your hands.
 Give it a try!